arkhn/fhir-pipe/README.md

 [![Build Status](https://img.shields.io/travis/arkhn/fhir-pipe.svg?style=for-the-badge&)](https://travis-ci.com/arkhn/fhir-pipe)

-Fhir-pipe helps extracting data from SQL databases and converting it to the standardized health format [FHIR](https://www.hl7.org/fhir/), using given mapping rules provided by the [pyrog project](https://github.com/arkhn/pyrog).
+Fhir-Pipe is an ETL tool backed by IA solutions, which makes standardisation of health data easy.
+It extracts and converts data from SQL databases into the standardized health format [FHIR](https://www.hl7.org/fhir/), using mapping rules build from the [pyrog interface](https://github.com/arkhn/pyrog).

 ## Mapping rules

-The mapping rules are provided through the **pyrog** graphql API.
-To each FHIR Resource (e.g. `Patient`) corresponds a rule file, and each attribute of the ressource (for example `patient.name.firstname`) has a mapping instruction which details which `DATABASE/TABLE/COLUMN` to select and which processing scripts to apply, as the data might need to be cleaned.
-A non-exhaustive list of scripts is available in [arkhn/scripts](https://github.com/arkhn/cleaning-scripts).
+The mapping rules are provided through the [pyrog](https://github.com/arkhn/pyrog) graphql API.
+To each FHIR Resource (e.g. `Patient`) corresponds a set of rules, and each attribute of the ressource (like `patient.name.firstname`) has a mapping instruction which details which `DATABASE/TABLE/COLUMN` to select and which processing scripts to apply, as the data might need to be cleaned.
+The list of generic and health care specific scripts is available at [arkhn/scripts](https://github.com/arkhn/cleaning-scripts).

-## Goal of `fhirpipe`
+## Goal of `fhir-pipe`

-fhirpipe is an ETL which is agnostic of the type of input SQL databases.
-It should be able to parse mapping rules, connect to arbitrary SQL databases, and populate processed FHIR objects using these databases and the processing rules given.
+Fhir-Pipe is an ETL which is able to parse complex mapping rules which may describe intricated relations between tables.
+It is agnostic of the type of SQL databases used as input for its extraction, and uses Spark to perform highly scalable processing of data.
+The FHIR objects created are stored in a distributed file system to meet strict performance requirements.

 ## Get started